jcordovaj/TrialMatcher/README.md

     }
 ```

-### Business and Clinical Value for Pharma Sites
+### Business and clinical value for Pharma Players

-* **Zero Infrastructure Overhead:** Run complex protocol design optimization directly in the chat interface using natural language.
+- **Zero Infrastructure Overhead:** Run complex protocol design optimization directly in the chat interface using natural language.
-* **Protocol Failure De-risking:** Know if your trial will fail to recruit before spending millions on site activation.
+- **Protocol Failure De-risking:** Know if your trial will fail to recruit before spending millions on site activation.
-* **Demographic Equity:** Instantly visualize if your exclusion criteria are accidentally blocking minority or specific gender groups from participating.
+- **Demographic Equity:** Instantly visualize if your exclusion criteria are accidentally blocking minority or specific gender groups from participating.

 ```mermaid
 flowchart TD